 ‘Is it time to turn on church yet?”
 In normal times, this would be a bizarre question for most families to ask.
 Yet here we are.
 Public, communal church services have been among the victims of the coronavirus pandemic.
 So, church on television it is.

 For Catholics, Sunday Mass attendance is ordinarily an obligation from which we are not lightly released.
 We Catholics are not alone.
 Most major faith traditions in the United States have some sort of weekly communal liturgy.
 Church on Sunday is a venerable institution among Christians of all stripes, regardless of whether it is strictly required.
 Weekly …

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?